Nuts And Bolts Of Title Insurance

-SOME BACKGROUND: There are two types of title companies in California: title insurance companies and underwritten title companies.Title insurance company is an insurer with specialty in real property ownership and liens.
-On the other hand, underwritten title company is an agent of title insurance companies.
+SOME BACKGROUND: There are two types of title companies in California: title insurance companies and underwritten title companies.Title insurance company is an insurer with a specialty in real property ownership and liens.
+On the other hand, the underwritten title company is an agent of title insurance companies.
 Underwritten title company countersigns and issues title insurance company’s title insurance and does title search, among other related duties.
-While title insurance company may issue its own insurance, underwritten title company may not issue its own insurance because it is not an insurer.
+While title insurance company may issue its own insurance, an underwritten title company may not issue its own insurance because it is not an insurer.
 Note, underwritten title companies MAY NOT have the word insurance in their name.

 As importantly, some of the salient points to consider before selecting a title insurance company include, but not limited to:

 - The Insurer’s Financial Stability

 - The Insurer’s Flexibility and Ability to Perform Within a Prescribed Time Frame

 - The Insurer’s Customer Service, Especially the Responsiveness and Professionalism of the Staff and Decision Makers